-To use G Suite, you need a registered domain.
-Google uses this primary domain to set up your G Suite account, including users, email, and other Apps services.
+To use Google Workspace, you need a registered domain.
+Google uses this primary domain to set up your Google Workspace account, including users, email, and other Apps services.

 You register your domain ownership with a host for a certain period of time, usually 1 year or more.
 Your domain ownership expires if you don’t renew it by the end of your registration period.

 - You no longer own the domain, making it possible for someone else to purchase it.

 - You might not be able to receive emails if your domain’s MX records are reset by the host or a new owner.
 These records control how email is directed from your domain to your Google Workspace account.

 - If your expired domain is purchased by someone else, you can no longer use the domain with Google Workspace and must remove it from the account.
 If the domain is your primary domain, you have to delete the account.

 How can I protect my Google Workspace account?

 To retain ownership of your domain, renew your domain registration before it expires, or set it to renew automatically.
 You do this in the domain host website where you purchased your domain.

 Note: Be sure to renew all domains that are a part of your Google Workspace account.